Kuki–Paite Conflict

-The Kuki–Zomi Conflict, also called Kuki–Zomi Conflict, was an ethnic conflict during 1997–1998 between tribal communities in Churachandpur district in Manipur, India.
-The conflict started when a Kuki insurgent group, KNF, mercilessly killed 10 Paite villagers of Saikul Village on June 24, 1997, which led to pitting one group that subscribed to the Kuki label against another group that subscribed to the Zomi label, the latter being led by the Paites.
-The conflict lasted for over a year, during which 352 people died, thousands of homes were destroyed and over 13,000 people were displaced.
+The Kuki–Paite Conflict, also called Kuki–Zomi Conflict, was an ethnic conflict during 1997–1998 between tribal communities in Churachandpur district in Manipur, India.
+The cause of the conflict may be regarded as the desire for leadership within the tribes, pitting one group that subscribed to the Kuki label against another group that subscribed to the Zomi label, the latter being led by the Paites.
+The conflict started in June 1997 and lasted for over a year, during which 352 people died, thousands of homes were destroyed and over 13,000 people were displaced.
 The Government of India sent in the Indian Army to attempt to stop the violence, but peace was restored in September–October 1998 only with the initiative of the Church.

 Background

 In 1948, 21 tribes of Manipur that shared the "Kuki" label per the British nomenclature formed a joint organisation called Kuki Company based at Kuki Inn in Imphal.
 After the formation, however, frictions began to develop due to the predominance of the Thadou language in the grouping.
 As a result, some 14 tribes left the group and formed a separate Khul Union.

-After the rise of the United Naga Council and NSCN-IM in the 1980s, some of the tribes that had been called 'Old Kuki' in the British nomenclature quit the Kuki umbrella and joined the Naga grouping.
+After the rise of the United Naga Council and NSCN-IM in the 1980s, some of the tribes that had been called "Old Kuki" in the British nomenclature quit the Kuki umbrella and joined the Naga grouping.

-Seven 'New Kuki' tribes other than Thadou, (Note: Thadous make up the largest of the 'New Kuki' tribes, forming 9.16% of Manipur's population by the 2011 census.
+Seven "Zo Ethnic" tribes, (Note: Thadous make up the largest of the 'New Kuki' tribes, forming 9.16% of Manipur's population by the 2011 census.
 The Paites are the second largest tribe with 1.92% of the population.) stood on their own for some time, but eventually adopted the Zomi label.
-These six tribes, including Zou, Vaiphei, Gangte, Simte, Paite and a collection of smaller tribes that simply called themselves "Zomi", formed the Zomi Re-unification Organisation (ZRO) in 1995.
-(Note: The name resembles an earlier organisation "Zo-Reunification Organisation" (ZORO) formed in 1988, but has quite different motivations.)
+These seven tribes, including Hmar, Zou, Vaiphei, Gangte, Simte, Paite and a collection of smaller tribes that simply called themselves "Zomi", formed the Zomi Re-unification Organisation (ZRO) in 1995.
+(Note: The name resembles an earlier organisation, "Zo-Reunification Organisation" (ZORO), formed in 1988, but has quite different motivations.)
 For political security for the unified tribes, an armed wing called Zomi Revolutionary Army (ZRA) was also formed by the seven tribes, which caused unease among the Kuki group.
-The Kuki group, which had its own armed group Kuki National Front (KNF) and used social taxes to fund it, started to levy more taxes and also demanding them from the tribes belonging to the 'Zomi' group.
+The Kuki group, which had its own armed group Kuki National Front (KNF) and used social taxes to fund it, started to levy more taxes and also demanded them from the tribes belonging to the "Zomi" group.
 Thus the tribes calling themselves "Kuki" and those calling themselves "Zomi" came to loggerheads.